Venly/code-examples/README.md

 1. Navigate to the `<example>` folder of your choice.

-2. Run the following command to install the necessary dependencies:

-    ```bash
-    npm install
-    ```

-3. Read the `README.md` file in the specific folder for detailed instructions and information about the example.
+2. Read the `README.md` file in the specific folder for detailed instructions and information about the example.

-4. Once you've followed the specific instructions, run the example using:

-    ```bash
-    npm run start
-    ```

 ## Examples List